-An increase in strenuous activities have shown that it consumed the omega-6 fatty acid levels found in the skeletal muscles.
-Bodybuilders who uses arachidonic acid as part of their supplement can greatly benefit them.
+An increase in strenuous activities has shown that it consumed the omega-6 fatty acid levels found in the skeletal muscles.
+Bodybuilders who use arachidonic acid as part of their supplement can greatly benefit them.
 Arachidonic acid is not considered as a fatty acid, it becomes one if linoleic acid is deficient.

 In another study conducted to thirty recreationally trained males that participated in an 8-week, 3-day per week, resistance-training program, arachidonic acid takes showed a greater lean body mass gains and skeletal muscle thickness compared to the placebo group.
 The total power and strength are also greater than the placebo group.

 With the conclusion of the clinical study, total testosterone level and cortisol concentrations were both unchanged after the 50-day study period.

 Arachidonic Acid and Inflammation

 Inflammation is the body’s immune system way of fighting off infection and injury.
 Eccentric and concentric muscle training can also result in an acute inflammation.
 Some disorders can also result in inflammation such as arthritis, allergies, asthma, obesity, atherosclerosis, and others.
 In theory, localized inflammatory may have the anabolic effect.

 Arachidonic acid, when oxygenated, transforms into a variety of products, and some facilitate inflammatory reactions.
 Arachidonic acid is known to stimulate the production of pro-inflammatory prostaglandins and leukotrienes through in the COX (cyclooxygenase), LOX (lipoxygenase) and cytochrome P450 enzyme conversion process.